 The Day Eddie Van Halen and Valerie Bertinelli Tied the Knot

 He was a guitar god with one of rock's fastest-rising young bands and she was a sitcom star with a squeaky-clean image.
-Most people probably wouldn't have pegged Eddie Van Halen and Valerie Bertinelli for wedded bliss, but on April 11, 1981, the couple walked down the aisle.
+Most people probably wouldn't have pegged Eddie Van Halen and Valerie Bertinelli for wedded bliss, but the couple walked down the aisle on April 11, 1981.

-Their courtship started the night of Aug.
-29, 1980, when Bertinelli's brother dragged her to a Van Halen concert in Shreveport, La., even though she was more into Elton John.
+Their courtship started when Bertinelli's brother dragged her to a 1980 Van Halen concert in Shreveport, La., even though she was more into Elton John.
 As soon as the two saw one another backstage, there was no separating them, even when Eddie's bandmates tried to discourage their quickly deepening relationship.

-"The moment they laid eyes on each other, it was like, 'Aw, man, forget it,'" longtime Van Halen producer Ted Templeman later admitted.
+"The moment they laid eyes on each other, it was like, 'Aw, man, forget it,'" longtime Van Halen producer Ted Templeman later told People magazine.
 "There was a lot of pressure on him by the band not to marry her, but I think they were meant for each other."

 "I don't think the other guys like [my getting married] too much.
 But I love it.
-Best thing I've ever done," Van Halen told People in a report on their wedding.
+Best thing I've ever done," Van Halen said in another report on their wedding.
 "I've never felt better or more happy.
-Even when I feel sad now, I've never felt more fulfilled," added Bertinelli.
+Even when I feel sad now, I've never felt more fulfilled," Bertinelli added.
 "It's crazy.
 I never thought anything could be this wonderful."

 The couple opened up about the night they met, with Eddie recalling that he immediately recognized Bertinelli from her work on the hit series One Day at a Time.
 "I'd seen her on the show and thought ...
 'Hmm, I'd like to meet her.'
 When she turned up, I was amazed.
 I thought, 'There she is!
 I want it!'
 No, actually I was very nervous."